•

 The

-Best Gift Shop in Town! |
+Gift Shop

 A small gift shop displaying local crafts was enlarged and redecorated in December 2001 and now displays art and hand made craft work by fifty local Antiguans providing a valuable economic back bone for the Museum of Antigua and Barbuda.